Alcohol EDU: Web-based education required for all new students

 - You will get a confirmation within 2-3 days.

-- You will get information about the location, payment, and what you need to bring about 3 days before the workshop.
+- You will get information about the location and requirements about 3 days before the workshop.

 Brief Alcohol Screening and Intervention for College Students (BASICS)